 But to return to his career in show business: for several years he toured vaudeville theaters with an act consisting of impressions of people in the last throes of various diseases.
 I’m sure that many of you here tonight still recall with pleasure his memorable diphtheria imitation.
 He is generally acknowledged to be the dean of living American composers, and is currently working on a musical comedy based on the life of Adolf Hitler.

 OK, that’s not me, that’s this guy.
 Who am I?

 I have the greatest wife in the world (Amanda); she’s only had one lapse in judgement in the entire time I’ve known her (saying “I do”).
-We serve as staff for two twelve-year old cats that we’ve had since they were kittens (Dido and Chloe), as well as a two-year-old ball of floof that showed up in a parking lot one night and stole our hearts (Amelia) and my late mother’s ten-year-old fine boi (Tucker).
+We serve as staff for two fifteen-year old cats that we’ve had since they were kittens (Dido and Chloe), as well as a two-year-old ball of floof that showed up in a parking lot one night and stole our hearts (Amelia) and my late mother’s ten-year-old fine boi (Tucker).
 At the age of just under 40, I finally became a homeowner, and our little slice of Morris is as wonderful a place as there is on this ball of mud.
 Come visit – there’s no twelve-hour stretch quite like summer in west-central Minnesota.